paradiselabs-ai/TerML/Brainstorming ideas for TerML features/TerML - Features, Commands, AI.kanban.md

 - Summarize - Get a summary of the contents of a file or directory, or files in a directory, etc.
 - Generate - Create new project structures with predefined templates
 - Analyze - Perform code analysis and receive AI- Powered improvement suggestions.
+- Test - Generate unit tests for your project

 ## Commands